chinapedia/wikipedia.abstract.en/Page/Dead_Sea.md

 Chemistry

-Dead_Sea_Halite_View_031712.jpgWith 34.2% salinity (in 2011), it is one of the world's saltiest bodies of water, though Lake Vanda in Antarctica (35%), Lake Assal in Djibouti (34.8%), Lagoon Garabogazköl in the Caspian Sea (up to 35%) and some hypersaline ponds and lakes of the McMurdo Dry Valleys in Antarctica (such as Don Juan Pond (44%)) have reported higher salinities.
+With 34.2% salinity (in 2011), it is one of the world's saltiest bodies of water, though Lake Vanda in Antarctica (35%), Lake Assal in Djibouti (34.8%), Lagoon Garabogazköl in the Caspian Sea (up to 35%) and some hypersaline ponds and lakes of the McMurdo Dry Valleys in Antarctica (such as Don Juan Pond (44%)) have reported higher salinities.

 Until the winter of 1978–79, when a major mixing event took place,[27] the Dead Sea was composed of two stratified layers of water that differed in temperature, density, age, and salinity.
 The topmost or so of the Dead Sea had an average salinity of 342 parts per thousand (in 2002), and a temperature that swung between and .
 Underneath a zone of transition, the lowest level of the Dead Sea had waters of a consistent temperature and complete saturation of sodium chloride (NaCl).
 Since the water near the bottom is saturated, the salt precipitates out of solution onto the sea floor.

 Beginning in the 1960s, water inflow to the Dead Sea from the Jordan River was reduced as a result of large-scale irrigation and generally low rainfall.
 By 1975, the upper water layer was saltier than the lower layer.
 Nevertheless, the upper layer remained suspended above the lower layer because its waters were warmer and thus less dense.
 When the upper layer cooled so its density was greater than the lower layer, the waters mixed (1978–79).
 For the first time in centuries, the lake was a homogeneous body of water.
-Since then, stratification has begun to redevelop.[28]SaltCementedPebblesDeadSea.JPG on the western shore of the Dead Sea near Ein Gedi|alt=|left]]
+Since then, stratification has begun to redevelop.[28] on the western shore of the Dead Sea near Ein Gedi|alt=|left]]

 The mineral content of the Dead Sea is very different from that of ocean water.
 The exact composition of the Dead Sea water varies mainly with season, depth and temperature.
 In the early 1980s, the concentration of ionic species (in g/kg) of Dead Sea surface water was Cl^(−) (181.4), Br^(−) (4.2), SO₄^(2−) (0.4), HCO₃^(−) (0.2), Ca²⁺ (14.1), Na⁺ (32.5), K⁺ (6.2) and Mg²⁺ (35.2).
 The total salinity was 276 g/kg.[29]
 These results show that the composition of the salt, as anhydrous chlorides on a weight percentage basis, was calcium chloride (CaCl₂) 14.4%, potassium chloride (KCl) 4.4%, magnesium chloride (MgCl₂) 50.8% and sodium chloride (NaCl) 30.4%.
 In comparison, the salt in the water of most oceans and seas is approximately 85% sodium chloride.
-The concentration of sulfate ions (SO₄^(2−)) is very low, and the concentration of bromide ions (Br^(−)) is the highest of all waters on Earth.Halite_Dead_Sea_Beach_Pebbles.JPG; western coast]]
+The concentration of sulfate ions (SO₄^(2−)) is very low, and the concentration of bromide ions (Br^(−)) is the highest of all waters on Earth.; western coast]]

 The salt concentration of the Dead Sea fluctuates around 31.5%.
 This is unusually high and results in a nominal density of 1.24 kg/l.
 Anyone can easily float in the Dead Sea because of natural buoyancy.
 In this respect the Dead Sea is similar to the Great Salt Lake in Utah in the United States.